Raktos/INFO474-HW2/README.md

 movie.
 I don't particularly like stacked bar charts, especially with the generally lower values of deaths always being at the bottom, because then the comparisons of swears needs to be a comparison of length instead of one of position.
 To solve this I attempted to create the visualization as a set of grouped bar charts throughout the histogram to preserve the use of position.
-A prototype of this version can be seen at thisURL/with-death-bars.html.I did not use this version because the whitespace created by having a slot for the death bars implied that there was no data for swears for those time sections which is not at all what I wanted to convey.
+A (mostly broken) prototype of this version can be seen at thisURL/with-death-bars.html.I did not use this version because the whitespace created by having a slot for the death bars implied that there was no data for swears for those time sections which is not at all what I wanted to convey.